CopernicaMarketingSoftware/Documentation/Yothalot/php-pool.md

 ```

 The wait method returns a Yothalot\Job object.
 The returned object is guaranteed
-to have been finished, so you can immediately fetch the result from it.
-The
+to be ready, so you can immediately fetch the result from it.
+The returned job
-returned job is automatically removed from the pool.
+is automatically removed from the pool.